SKLymer/3-Card-preview/README.md

 text color of the button to match it without the extra markup.
 So I wanted to make the text transparent and shine through the button background to show the container looking background.

+DON'T USE PADDING TO CONTROL BUTTON BACKGROUND SIZE!!!!.

+Use width and height instead.

 ### Built with

 - Semantic HTML5 markup